-- Forced child labour, for example in agriculture, factories, construction, brick kilns, mines, bars, the tourist industry or domestic work
+- Forced labour, for example in agriculture, factories, construction, brick kilns, mines, bars, tourist industry or in private homes.

 The terms around exploitation of children can be quite confusing so here is a short guide.

-Child work.
+- Child work.
 Some types of work make useful, positive contributions to a child’s development, helping them learn useful skills.
-Often, work is a vital source of income for their families.
+Often, work is also a vital source of income for their families.

-Worst form of child labour.“Hazardous work” is the worst form of child labour.
+- Worst forms of child labour.“Hazardous work” is the worst form of child labour.
 It irreversibly damages children’s health and development through, for example, exposure to dangerous machinery or toxic substances, and may even endanger their lives.

-Child slavery.
-Child slavery is the enforced exploitation of a child for their labour for someone else’s gain, meaning the child will have no way to leave the situation or person exploiting them.
+- Child slavery.
+Child slavery is the enforced exploitation of a child for someone else’s gain, meaning the child will have no way to leave the situation or person exploiting them.

-Child trafficking.
+- Child trafficking.
 Trafficking involves transporting, recruiting or harbouring people for the purpose of exploitation, using violence, threats or coercion.
 When children are trafficked, no violence, deception or coercion needs to be involved, trafficking is merely the act of transporting or harbouring them for exploitative work.
-When away from their families, they are at the mercy of their employers.

 Learn more about slavery